syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Dragging/SplitandJoin.md

 # Enable connector splitting in WPF Diagram (SfDiagram)

 The connectors are used to create a link between two points, ports, or nodes to represent the relationship between them.
-You can able to split the connector between two nodes when dropping new node onto the existing connector and create the connection between new node and existing nodes by setting `EnableConnectorSplitting` as `true`.
-Default value of `EnableConnectorSplitting` is `false`.
+You can split the connector between two nodes when dropping a new node onto an existing connector and create a connection between the new node and existing nodes by setting `EnableConnectorSplitting` as `true`.
+The default value of `EnableConnectorSplitting` is `false`.

 {% tabs %}
 {% highlight Xaml %}